jchen/promys24_lean_minicourse/README.md

 ## Getting Started

 Refer to our guide for more details on how to get started.
-Generally, you should be able to select into a `.lean` file and toggle the infoview by selecting the `∀` symbol. <kbd>Ctrl</kbd> or <kbd>Cmd</kbd>-clicking a term will jump to its definition, which is really useful for inspecting library theorems.
+Generally, you should be able to select into a `.lean` file (look in the `Promys` folder!) and toggle the infoview by selecting the `∀` symbol. <kbd>Ctrl</kbd> or <kbd>Cmd</kbd>-clicking a term will jump to its definition, which is really useful for inspecting library theorems.
 Refer to the other links in the minicourse notes for more ways to get started!